saaibi/Fracttal/README.md

     ```bash
     npm install
     ```
-3. Create a `.env` file in the root directory and add the following environment variables:
+3. Create a `back.env` file in the root directory and add the following environment variables:
     ```
     DB_USER=fracttal_user
     DB_HOST=localhost